datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Rasters-In-R.md

 ##Import A Specific Band
-We can use the raster function to import specific bands in our raster object by specifying which band we want with `band=N` where N is the number of the band that we want to work with.
-If we want to import the green band we would use `band=2`.
+We can use the raster function to import specific bands in our raster object by specifying which band we want with `band=N` where N is the band number we want to work with.
+To import the green band, we would use `band=2`.

     # Can specify which band we want to read in